EliotWork/ShoppingListCleanProject/README.md

-# bitok
+# di
-I'm use: Service,Clean Arch,Courotine
+I'm use: Dagger

-refaktoring app With GitHub